theniwo/carddav2ldap/README.md

 - [X] fix: invalidAttributeSyntax for mail and others
 - [X] feat: add and censor contact information in log files
 - [X] feat: saftey timeout to display warning message
-- [ ] fetch all phone and fax numbers
+- [X] fetch all phone and fax numbers
-- [ ] Blacklist for Adressbooks and/or contacts
+- [X] Blacklist for Adressbooks and/or contacts
 - [ ] test  UTF-8 encoding
 - [ ] test image handling
 - [X] fetch adress data and other fields like company etc
 - [ ] add check if script is already running and mitigate stacking
-- [ ] provide env_example
+- [X] provide env_example
-- [ ] make cron string as a variable
+- [X] make cron string as a variable
 - [ ] Add snom xml setup
 - [ ] shrink docker image
 - [ ] make setting up ldap structure automatic with variables
 - [ ] TZ
-- [ ] translate german comments to english
+- [X] translate german comments to english
 - [ ] reformat readme and describe variables more clearly as well as seperate variables for services
+- [ ] seperate email types